gjpelletier/stepAIC/README.md

 - DecisionTree= 'on' (default) or 'off' uses DecisionTreeRegressor
 - RandomForest= 'on' (default) or 'off' uses RandomForestRegressor

-Stacking regression is an **ensemble learning technique** that improves predictive accuracy by combining multiple base regression models.
+Stacking regression is an **ensemble** machine learning technique that improves predictive accuracy by combining multiple base regression models.
 Instead of selecting a single best model, stacking leverages multiple models to generate a more robust final prediction.

 **How Stacking Regression Works:**